September is National Suicide Prevention Awareness Month.

 This is a time to raise awareness and help break stigmas around the topic of suicide.
 There are so many misconceptions about suicide – many of which I once personally believed.

-Especially in the past year or two, I’ve studied how to help and support those with thoughts of hopelessness and despair, including becoming a trained volunteer with the Trevor Project.
+I’ve studied how to help and support those with thoughts of hopelessness and despair.
+I worked hard to become a trained volunteer with the Trevor Project.

 When we know better, we do better.
 My hope is that this post will help you learn more about suicidal ideation – and the people who have suicidal thoughts – so that you’ll be better equipped to help yourself and others.